lrivallain/vuptime/_posts/2019-12-13-use-iaas-object-in-vro.md

 title: Interact with the vRealize Automation IaaS objects on vRealize Orchestrator
 author: aharlaut
 category: VMWare
-tags: vmware vra vro iaas modelmanager javascript
+tags: vmware vra vro iaas vrealize orchestrator automation modelmanager javascript
 ---

-As described on another [blog post](https://vuptime.io/cards/vra-linqpad-explore-iaas-objects/), vRA IaaS objects can be gathered using the model manager.
+As described on another [blog post](cards/vra-linqpad-explore-iaas-objects/), vRA IaaS objects can be gathered using the model manager.
 This article will show you how to interact with this kind of object using ``vRealize Orchestrator``.

 On this first sample, we are trying to get a virtual machine named ``TESTVM02`` on the model manager.